DrMikepcm/stellar-mass-vs-cdm/README.md

 ---

+## Repository Contents

+- `notebooks/`: Jupyter notebooks for interactive analysis
+- `results/`: Lens data and random field control samples/Plots comparing inferred mass densities to ΛCDM expectations
+- `scripts/`: Python code for querying, filtering, and analyzing galaxy environments

+---
-### Running the Analysis

-To reproduce the main analysis and figures:
+## ### Running the Analysis; Scripts to reproduce the main analysis and figures:

 1.  **Query Stellar Mass Environments:**
     This script uses `lenscat` and `astroquery` to query the SIMBAD database for stellar-like objects within 20 arcminutes of each strong lens, computing a projected stellar mass surface density.